LivHed/coworking-spaces/README.md

 * If I have had more time I would also have wanted to aded a footer sticked to the bottom of the page.
 * In the future I would want for users to add cities, at the moment only I can add cities from the database.
 * I also want to add pagination to show only 3 or 6 cards per page.
+* Since this project did not require authentication, nothing happends when you click on the Send button in the Contact form, this is something I´ll fix later when there is time.

 ## Technologies Used
 #### Languages